 The Body Mass Index (BMI) is a measure of a person’s weight and height to determine the total body fat in adults.

-With a BMI in excess of 30, one has a higher risk of heart disease and other chronic health issues, so the Hot Melt Diet is a way to work on fat loss quickly and easily.
+With a BMI in excess of 30, one has a higher risk of heart disease and other chronic health issues, so the Hot Melt Sprint is a way to work on fat loss quickly and easily.

-Unfortunately in today’s food culture, it can be a real challenge for to avoid carbs like pasta, bread, and sugar.
+Unfortunately in today’s food culture, it can be a real challenge to avoid carbs like pasta, bread, and sugar.
 That’s why it is important to be set up for success and understand how your own brain plays into the equation.

 I’ve created what I call the Countdown to Carbage Carnage–see if this looks familiar: